NEWS

 Le Mars, Iowa – A Classic Small-Town Stop

-No Iowa road trip has to be limited to parks alone.
-Le Mars, known as the “Ice Cream Capital of the World,” offers a fun change of pace with the Blue Bunny Ice Cream Parlor, a walkable downtown area, and a classic Iowa small-town feel.
+Le Mars, known as the “Ice Cream Capital of the World,” offers a lighter and more nostalgic side of Midwest travel.
+The Blue Bunny Ice Cream Parlor, walkable downtown streets, local shops, and small-town atmosphere make it an enjoyable break between parks and scenic drives.

 Connecting the Trip

-For those planning longer regional trips, Iowa also connects well with Minnesota, Wisconsin, Missouri, Illinois, Nebraska, and South Dakota.
-Routes can easily expand into surrounding states, similar to how many travelers approach national park travel with a compact campervan, where flexibility and vehicle size can make a noticeable difference.
+For those planning larger regional trips, Iowa also connects naturally with Minnesota, Wisconsin, Missouri, Illinois, Nebraska, and South Dakota.
+Many travelers combine Iowa routes with broader Midwest or national park campervan travel itineraries where smaller vehicles and flexible travel plans become especially valuable.

-Whether you are planning a long weekend, a slower state park route, or part of a larger Midwest road trip, Iowa offers an easy and enjoyable place to spend time on the road.
-The combination of state parks, river views, lakes, trails, small towns, and accessible campgrounds makes it a destination worth considering more than once.
+Whether planning a long weekend, a state park route, or part of a larger Midwest road trip, Iowa offers a rewarding place to travel without the crowds and complexity found in many larger tourist destinations.

 DLM-Distribution / Campervans is a licensed manufacturer and dealer located in Lake Crystal, Minnesota, serving clients around the country.